weaviate-git-bot/ai-document-search-backend/docs/PROJECT_STRUCTURE.md

 A big influence on the chatbot responses have the prompts.
 You can experiment with the `QUESTION_PROMPT` to see how the chatbot responses change.
-For example, removing the line "If you can't find an answer, say that you don't know.
-Don't make things up." results in a chatbot that can tell you a joke.

-[//]: # (TODO test joke)

 #### Further experimentation